Tinnifo/MegoBin/docs/06-hpc/biocloud.md

 # BioCloud (CMC-AAU)

-BioCloud is the biology-hosted cluster at CMC-AAU (Mads Albertsen's group, reachable via Sebastian Dall).
+BioCloud is the biology-hosted cluster at CMC-AAU.
 It's where data lives, where Snakemake orchestrates the full binning pipeline, and where CheckM2 evaluation runs.
 It's not our primary GPU cluster — that's DEIS-MCC — but it has enough GPU capacity for short training runs and for debugging.

 Rule of thumb: **BioCloud runs the pipeline; DEIS-MCC trains the encoder**.
 If you're working on feature engineering, sampler logic, evaluator behaviour, or anything that needs the real CheckM2 database, BioCloud.
 If you're training for 8+ hours on a GPU, DEIS-MCC.